 Recently I happened to tell a native New Yorker that my great-grandfather* was a Texan communist.

-He acted like I was studying to be a half-wit and about to flunk out.
 “Really?” he said.
 “In Texas-of-all-places.
 I didn’t know there was a Leftist tradition there.”
 His tone suggested I might’ve confused communism with snake-handling.

 Thanks to David Brooks and friends, lots of people who’ve never been west of Pennsylvania or south of D.C. now view themselves as experts on “Red America.”
 And some of them seem convinced that no one could have lived in the Lone Star State at any point in history and not tattoed a picture of George Bush on one arm and a pissing Calvin on the other.
 I wish those people would sit down with some of my Delta relatives and try to talk about how much they must love NASCAR.